-The first step in being accepted to your dream school is applying.
-Here, we’ll outline how to apply, when, and why.
+The first step in being accepted to your first choice school is applying.
 The Foxborough Regional Charter School College Handbook summarizes college applications and admissions – FRCS College Handbook Feb 2017

 - Changes have been made to the Massachuestts State College and University Admissions Standards – The main page for the Board of Higher Education Admissions Standards website is http://www.mass.edu/forstufam/admissions/admissionsstandards.asp

 The Common App:

-- Accepted by many schools, especially in New England
+- Accepted by hundreds of schools, especially in New England

 - Be sure to read directions